Pakistan lifts ban on radical Islamist party | DW | 08.11.2021

 In line with the agreement, the TLP is supposed to formally call off its march.
 But many supporters planned to maintain a sit-in until the government follows through on its promise to release Rizvi.
 Last week, Pakistani authorities released over 1,000 detained members of the party.

-Interior Minister Sheikh Rashid Ahmed also said that a proposal to expel France's envoy would be discussed in parliament.
-However, he has also stated that Pakistan cannot afford to damage its relations with the EU by carrying out such an act, EFE reported.
+Interior Minister Sheikh Rashid Ahmed said that a proposal to expel France's envoy would be discussed in parliament.
+However, he has also stated that Pakistan cannot afford to damage its relations with the EU by carrying out such an act, news agency EFE reported.

 ab/rt (EFE, AP, dpa)